-Exception: Officers assigned to $t{W_0}$ wheel motorcycle duty are authorized to wear the:
+Exception: Officers assigned to twowheel motorcycle duty are authorized to wear the:

-\ Leather field jacket.
+Leather field jacket.

-624.20 MOUNTED HORSE DETAIL UNIFORM.
+624,20 MOUNTED HORSE DETAIL UNIFORM.

-The mounted horse detail uniform has been approved for officer assigned to the Mounted Unit Metropolitan Division.
-The uniform shall meet the specifications a prescribed in the Department Uniform and Personal Equipment Specifications Manual.
+The mounted horse detail uniform has been approved for officers assigned to the Mounted Unit, Metropolitan Division.
+The uniform shall meet the specifications as prescribed in the Department Uniform and Personal Equipment Specifications Manual.